|Other Recommended Retailers|

 Jared Jewelers has made significant strides in improving their quality and pricing recently.
 The difference in secret shopping Jared a few years ago compared to today is palpable.
 They have become an intriguing option for buying your diamond jewelry.
 It was a pleasure updating this Jared Review.

 Yes, you can still save money by ordering from James Allen, but the gap has narrowed and there is a definite possibility that you can buy an excellent engagement ring at a fair price from Jared.

 Jared, The Galleria of Jewelry, is one of the flagship jewelry chain brands owned by the Signet corporation.
 They are Signet’s attempt at offering a more personal experience than their mall store chains like Kay Jewelers and Zales.

-You usually find them in shopping mall areas as a standalone store.
+Jared jewelry stores are usually in shopping mall areas as standalone stores.
 There are roughly 250 Jared locations in 39 states.
 Jared stores bring in $1.2 billion dollars in revenue for Signet, making up about 1/5th of their total sales.

 Jared locations differ from their sister stores (Kay and Zales) in a few ways.

 Firstly, their staff is slightly better trained and have a little more knowledge of the products.
 We will get into this a bit later.
 Secondly, they do offer better quality.
 Lastly, each location has an in-house jeweler that can do minor repairs and modifications.

 We did a thorough review of Jared’s business model in depth to figure out why their prices and quality are not competitive and how they try to make up for that.
 We will explore the costs the company has and how that factors into their products and pricing.